Password: Password reuse

 It is common practice amongst computer users to reuse the same password on multiple sites.
 This presents a substantial security risk, because an attacker needs to only compromise a single site in order to gain access to other sites the victim uses.
 This problem is exacerbated by also reusing usernames, and by websites requiring email logins, as it makes it easier for an attacker to track a single user across multiple sites.
 Password reuse can be avoided or minimized by using mnemonic techniques, writing passwords down on paper, or using a password manager.

 It has been argued by Redmond researchers Dinei Florencio and Cormac Herley, together with Paul C. van Oorschot of Carleton University, Canada, that password reuse is inevitable, and that users should reuse passwords for low-security websites (which contain little personal data and no financial information, for example) and instead focus their efforts on remembering long, complex passwords for a few important accounts, such as bank accounts.
-Similar arguments were made by Forbes in not change passwords as often as some "experts" advise, due to the same limitations in human memory.
+Similar arguments were made by Forbes, to not change passwords as often as some "experts" advise, due to the same limitations in human memory.

+A study conducted by Ofcom and published on April 2, 2026, found that 26% of online adults reuse passwords, and that 13% of those adults had had their social media or email accounts hacked.